14 Integral relations of a single-phase atmosphere

 $\mathbf{P}$ is therefore never conserved, since external forces always act at least through the surface and gravity.

-For the total angular momentum $\mathbf{L}$ of the atmosphere applies
+For the total angular momentum $\mathbf{L}$ of the atmosphere, one has

 \[ \begin{align} \mathbf{L} = \int_A\mathbf{r} \times \rho\mathbf{v}d^3r \Rightarrow \frac{d\mathbf{L}}{dt} = \int_A\mathbf{r} \times \rho\mathbf{f}_{\text{ext}}d^3r. \end{align} \]